iNavFlight/inav/docs/Geozones.md

 - To properly combine multiple Inclusion FZ into one area, the Zones need to overlap at 2 borders and the points where the borders touch, have to be at least 2.5x Loiter-Radius apart for Airplanes at at least 2.5x Multirotor Stop Distance apart for Multirotors.
   - Example:
     ![image](https://github.com/user-attachments/assets/cc50e24b-dc83-4408-bcba-90d6da33eb63)
-- If multiple zones with different minimum and maximum altitudes are combined, they need to vertically overlap at least 3x Avoid Altitude Range
+- If multiple zones with different minimum and maximum altitudes are combined, they need to vertically overlap at least 50m.
 - It is not recommended, to edit geozones in CLI by hand as this bypasses a lot of sanity checks.
 Potential errors in zones will disable them or can leat to unexpected behaviors.
 Transferring Geozones with a DIFF between aircraft is fine.